multirotorsociety/mrs-documentation/docs/introduction_to_drones.md

 # Introduction to Dronery

 This quick start guide should provide you with the basic knowledge needed to understand what is required to setup a basic drone.
+!!! info "Note"

-This **guide will not go into depth about all drone related topics but should provide a basis to allow you to understand how to read online documentation**.
+    **This guide will not go into depth about all drone related topics but should provide a basis to allow you to understand how to read online documentation**.
 As the standards keep changing and manufacturers continue to release new products, **it is vital that you learn how to read online documentation and manuals**.

 ## Basic Components

 ![logo](https://imgur.com/AxbRCdi.png)

 ## Propellers (Props)
 Firstly, the things that create lift, the propellers.

+!!! warning
-**This should always be put on LAST only after all other checks have been performed.
+	While this is the first section, this should always be put on **LAST** only after all other checks have been performed.
 ALWAYS CHECK YOUR SURROUNDINGS AND ASK SOMEONE WITH EXPERIENCE TO CHECK BEFORE PUTTING ON PROPELLERS FOR MAIDEN FLIGHT.
-The propellers can gravely injure people.**
+Propellers can gravely injure people.

 <p align="center">
   <img src=https://imgur.com/oabVHUj.png />
   Betaflight default X-frame quadcopter prop configuration
 </p>

 You would notice that the Motors marked 1 and 4 spin clockwise and the Motors marked 2 and 3 spin anticlockwise.
 Before placing the propellers, **ensure that the correct CW/CCW propellers are used for the correct motors**.

+!!! tip
-If the motors spin clockwise, the nut should be tightened anticlockwise(and vice versa).
+	Some motors, typically older ones, come with self tightning nuts instead of locknuts.
+If the motors spin clockwise, the nut will be tightened anticlockwise(and vice versa).
 This prevents the propellers from loosening during flight.

 Different frame configurations will have different motor directions.
-When in doubt, refer to the documentation on the flightstack(betaflight) itself.
+When in doubt, refer to the documentation on the flightstack(betaflight/PX4/Ardupilot) itself.

 ## Power Distribution Board (PDB)
 Supplies power from the battery to the motors and converts the battery voltage to 5V for the flight controller, regulates power input to prevent the electronics onboard from damaging levels of power.